lukexor/tetanes/README.md

 | Move debug scanline up by 10   | Ctrl-Shift-Up   |
 | Move debug scanline down by 1  | Ctrl-Down       |
 | Move debug scanline down by 10 | Ctrl-Shift-Down |

+Other mappings can be found and modified in the `Config -> Keybinds` menu.

 ### Directories